cmu-db/noisepage/docs/design_codegen.md

 #### Serial Pipelines

-We begin the discussion with serial pipelines because they are slightly less complicated.
+We begin the discussion with serial pipelines because they are slightly less complicated than their parallel counterparts.

 **State Initialization**